Professor of Musicology

-Danielle Fosler-Lussier is professor of music and associate director for Graduate Studies at The Ohio State University School of Music, where she has taught since 2003.
-Beginning in November 2020, she will serve as vice president of the American Musicological Society.
+Danielle Fosler-Lussier is professor of music at The Ohio State University School of Music, where she has taught since 2003.
+She is serving as vice president of the American Musicological Society through November 2022.

 - Music in international contact and exchange